 Badrinath – 4:30 AM to 08:00 PM

-Pilgrims should perform this yatra in a clockwise direction starting from the west (Yamunotri at first) and moving towards the east (Badrinath in the last).
+Char dham yatra is done in a clockwise direction starting from Yamunotri and ending in Badrinath.
 However, one should first take a bath in Har Ki Pauri, Haridwar before starting the Yatra.
-The road route is Haridwar – Barkot – Yamunotri – Uttarkashi – Gangotri – Ukhimath – Kedarnath – Joshimath – Badrinath and return journey to Haridwar.
+The sequence is Haridwar – Barkot – Yamunotri – Uttarkashi – Gangotri – Ukhimath – Kedarnath – Joshimath – Badrinath – Haridwar.

-Yes, It is compulsory.
+Yes, registration is compulsory.
 Uttarakhand government has made the registration compulsory for all the pilgrims going on Char Dham Yatra.
 It is for the safety of all the pilgrims.
-It’s MANDATORY, you cannot skip it.
+It’s mandatory and you cannot skip it.

-The registration charges a nominal fee of around INR 50/- only.
+The registration charge for char dham yatra is a nominal fee of INR 50/- only.

 The yatra starting from Haridwar to Yamunotri, Gangotri, Kedarnath and ending with Badrinath typically takes around 10 days.
 However, Yatra by helicopter reduces the time taken to 4-5 days.